Who was Maria Sabina?

 I am a woman who spins because I am a woman with a whirlpool

-I am a woman from Enchanted, a sacred place
+I am a woman from the Enchanted, a sacred place

 Because I am a meteorite woman.¹